-A unique opportunity to understand the startup ecosystem in Tokyo
+A Unique Opportunity to Understand the Startup Ecosystem in Tokyo

 Under the theme of "Innovation" outstanding organizations and companies that are engaging in cultivating open innovation and supporting startups around the world and NTT DOCOMO Ventures, Inc., which is well versed in business innovation in Tokyo will be invited to discuss Tokyo's attractiveness as a business city.

-The Asian megacity Tokyo continues to retain its number one world ranking for its GDP as a city (As of 2019).
+The Asian megacity Tokyo continues to retain its number one world ranking for its GDP as a city.
 An intermingling of cultures is an appeal of Tokyo.
 Even on the business side, Tokyo proactively receives startups from overseas, and investments are also actively carried out.
 To expand one's business through the shortest path amid the business customs of Tokyo, where relationships of mutual trust are essential, collaborations with local startup ecosystems are indispensable.

 At this event, Mr. JF Gauthier, Founder & CEO of Startup Genome, who is well versed in the growth of startups, will be invited to introduce the evolution of Tokyo's startup ecosystem.
 Ms. Daria Siegel, Vice President of NYCEDC, will also talk about how to effectively use it, and disclose the secrets of business success overseas.